satansson/01.PongClone/README.md

 # 01.PongClone

-This is my first game in a 'Complete C# Unity Developer: Create Games and Learn to Code' course on Udemy.
+This is my 1st game in a 'Complete C# Unity Developer: Create Games and Learn to Code' course on Udemy.
 It was done in october 2020.
 By this way, I've studied basic 2D Game concepts.